Modern cities nowadays are implementing QR codes on street signs to improve governance, city operations, and become more environmentally sustainable.

 Related: 10 QR Code Best Practices

-Use-cases of cities implementing QR codes on street signs
+Use-cases: Implementing QR codes on street signs for various cities

 Abu Dhabi City